wp-graphql/wp-graphql-woocommerce/docs/configuring-graphql-client-for-user-session.md

 ```

-For this example this works for most case but typically you want the obscure the retrieval of the token and the endpoint from the end-user, especially if dealing with authenticated users.
-There are a number of a ways to do this like serverless functions or Next.js API routes and they should be doing exactly what is done here retrieve the sessionToken and/or user authentication tokens and nothing else.
+This works for most cases but typically you want the obscure the retrieval of the token and the endpoint from the end-user, especially if dealing with authenticated users.
+There are a number of a ways to do this like serverless functions or Next.js API routes and they should be doing exactly what is done here: retrieve the sessionToken and/or user authentication tokens and nothing else.
 See the `GetCartDocument` below in `./graphql`.

 ```javascript
 import { gql } from '@apollo/client';